What is the Human Development Index?

 What is Human Development Index?

 When two countries, for instance, have almost the same GNI per capita but have vastly different results in terms of human development.
-The HDI can be used to assess the numerous policy decisions made by those countries.
-Supporters of the HDI hope that it can be utilized to spark such fruitful public policy discussion.
+What is the Human Development Index?
+(Photo from istock)

 • The United Nations uses a measurement system called the Human Development Index (HDI) to assess each nation’s degree of individual human development.